udacity/CarND-Kidnapped-Vehicle-Project/README.md

 > **NOTE**
 > The vehicle's coordinate system is NOT the map coordinate system.
 Your
 > code will have to handle this transformation.

+## Success Criteria
+If your particle filter passes the current grading code (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!

+The two things the grading code is looking for are:

+1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.
+2. **Performance**: your particle filter should complete execution within the time specified by `max_runtime` in `src/main.cpp`.